huaminghuangtw/Dear-Today-Me/index.md

 Knowledge is useless until you act on it.
 It’s not enough to know something.
 You have to turn that knowledge into action.

 Everything good in life is a byproduct of action.
 Information is abundant, action is hard.
-Ideas are easy.
+Ideas are cheap.
 It’s the execution of ideas that really separates the sheep from the goats.

 Remember: Talk does not cook rice.
 You are what you do, not what you say you’ll do.
 You can’t build a reputation on what you’re going to do.